Why New Hampshire?

 Modern Trust Laws

 Two important themes run through New Hampshire’s trust laws.
-First, New Hampshire has a strong tradition of upholding settlor intent, and those laws reflect any abiding respect for settlor intent.
-By statute and judicial practice, settlor intent is deemed paramount.
-As a notable example, the state has expressly repudiated the benefit-of-the-beneficiary rule, under which the beneficiaries’ interests potentially can override the settlor’s intent.
-Accordingly, a settlor can create a trust within the state with a high degree of certainty that his or her wishes will be fulfilled.
+First, by statute and judicial practice, settlor intent, as expressed in the terms of the trust, is unequivocally deemed paramount.
+As a notable example, the state has repudiated the benefit-of-the-beneficiary rule, under which a beneficiaries’ interests potentially can override the settlor’s intent.
+Accordingly, a settlor can create a trust within the state with a high degree of confidence that his or her wishes will be fulfilled.

 Perpetual Trusts